News: Be Prepared For The Circle Of Life With Stikins ® Name Tags

 - Pumbaa was the first Disney character ever to fart on film!

-While they can’t solve every problem, Stikins name tags do mean you can have “no worries” about your children losing their belongings every time they go to school – or anywhere else for that matter.
+Stikins ® name tags mean you can have “no worries” about your children losing their belongings every time they go to school – or anywhere else for that matter.
 Our name tags are made with a unique adhesive, which means they simply stick on and stay on.
 Our multipurpose stick on name tags allow you to safely and securely (and quickly) label all of your children’s belongings.
-You can use one pack of name tags to label clothing and school uniform, as well as bags and shoes, P.E. kit and equipment, lunch boxes and water bottles, stationery and book bags, and all those other essential extras your kids won’t leave home without.
+You can use one pack of name tags to label clothing and school uniform, as well as bags and shoes, P.E. kit and equipment, lunch boxes and water bottles, stationery, book bags, and all those other essentials your kids won’t leave home without.

-Stikins measure 30mm by 15mm and we use a bold, black font to personalise each white sticker.
-This means Stikins are neat and discrete (when you don’t need them) and easy to read (when you do).
+Stikins ® labels measure 30mm by 15mm; they are bright white and personalised with a black font.
+This means our name tags are neat and discrete (when you don’t need them) and easy to read (when you do).

 We supply name tags in four pack sizes; choose from 30, 60, 90, or 120 name tags per pack.
-You can order online, by phone, or by post.
+You can order online or by phone.
 We print, pack, and post orders same day (Monday to Friday, up to 3pm).